CameronMann/myCV/README.md

   - Surveyed host plants for spotted-lanterflies
   - Parsed data to be used to analyses
   - Worked on various projects within the lab

+## Skills

+- Proficiency if using R-coding
+- CPR certified